nus-cs2030s/2122-s2/docs/environments.md

 3. You need a command-line `ssh` client.
 Windows 10, macOS, and Linux users should already have it installed by default.

     For older versions of Windows, such as those used in the SoC's programming labs, you can check out [XShell 6](https://www.netsarang.com/en/free-for-home-school/) (free for home/school use), or [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 These are GUI-based programs so the command line instructions below do not apply.

 4. You need a good [terminal](https://nus-cs2030s.github.io/2122-s2/unix-background.html#what-is-a-terminal) app.
 There are many choices, but we recommend [Windows Terminal](https://docs.microsoft.com/en-us/windows/terminal/) for Microsoft Windows users; the default [Terminal](https://support.apple.com/en-sg/guide/terminal/welcome/mac) or [iTerm2](https://iterm2.com/index.html) for macOS users.

-### Step 1: Testing Your SoC Unix Account
+### Testing Your SoC Unix Account

 You can skip this step if you have been using your SoC Unix account and is familiar with your SoC Unix username and password.